awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 ```

 **Important**
-If you specify Amazon S3, then the AWS Identity and Access Management \(IAM\) instance profile on your managed instances must be configured with the `AmazonS3ReadOnlyAccess` policy\.
+If you specify Amazon S3, then the AWS Identity and Access Management \(IAM\) instance profile on your managed nodes must be configured with the `AmazonS3ReadOnlyAccess` policy\.
 For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 **Support for compressed playbook structure**